 When facing a foreclosure, many people think bankruptcy is their only means to stop foreclosure.
 While bankruptcy does provide an automatic temporary stay to avoid foreclosure, it causes considerable damage to one's credit so it is advisable to consider all other remedies first.

-At The Lane Law Firm, we believe that bankruptcy is not the best option for most of our clients.
+At The Lane Law Firm, we believe that bankruptcy is not the best foreclosure defense option for most of our clients.
 So before we recommend bankruptcy, we will first explore other options including a Temporary Restraining Order with loss mitigation strategies such as a loan modification or short sale that will have less of an impact on your credit report and financial future.

 If you have overwhelming debt from your mortgage and other creditors, bankruptcy may be your best option.
 Click here to find out more about our bankruptcy services.